jhkrug/hw-diag/docs/epinio-use-case/ep-pp.md

 A much simpler interface.
 It won't have the graphical power and features of Inkscape, but that's not necessary for the architectural diagrams use case we're considering.

-Excalidraw saves files in its own format, which is JSON, so amenable to version control management.
+Excalidraw saves files in its own format, which is JSON based, so amenable to version control management.

 It was easy to re-create the Epinio diagram in Excalidraw, it took a couple of hours with no prior experience of the tool.
 The exported result in SVG and PNG and displayed below.
 The PNG looks more like the editor version than the SVG.
 Notice the use of icons imported from Kubernetes and other libraries.
 There is also a variant in Excalidraw's handwritten/drawn style.
-Which I sort of like, but am not sure about it's use in technical documentation.
+Which I sort of like, but am not sure about its use in technical documentation.

 <figure>